 Tribal art > African mask > Yoruba Mask

-The Ekiti in the eastern part of the yoruba region use polychrome hem masks illustrating the prosperity of the community.
-Our copy is topped with a male figure based on sceptres carved with human motifs.
+The Ekiti of the eastern part of the yoruba region use polychrome heaume masks illustrating the prosperity of the community.
+Our copy is surmounted by a male figure leaning on sceptres carved with human motifs.
 These subjects are associated with the various gods of the Yoruba pantheon.
-The release of these masks, which have been painted by their owners, takes place every two years.
+These masks, which are painted by their owners, are released every two years.
 Despite the weight of the masks, the dancers perform spectacular acrobatic demonstrations.
-These ceremonies are also expected to increase fertility.
+These ceremonies are also supposed to increase fertility.
 Crusty polychrome patina.

 Watch the video

 This item is sold with its certificate of authenticity

 You could also be interested by these items